Skip Navigation

 Create and maintain data backups

-For example, saving business-critical data to an external hard drive might not make sense for remote-only organizations or those without IT professionals who can carry out the work.
-But it could make sense if you have a physical office and an in-house IT infrastructure team.
+For instance, using an external hard drive to store business-critical data might not be ideal for remote-only companies or those without IT professionals to manage it.
+However, it could be a practical choice if you have a physical office and an in-house IT team to support it.

 Be prepared for an incident